 Dancers at the local festival I attended in Painswick.

 3. When I Wanted to Shift My Plans

 One day, I ate lunch with a new friend, who told me about a local castle that I shouldn't pass up seeing.
-I added it to my personal schedule and spent an hour exploring Sudely Castle, which was a rewarding and spectacular sight indeed.
-On other days, I took long breaks early on, so that I could enjoy finishing my hike at sunset, when the surrounding fields lit up with gold.
+I added it to my personal schedule and spent an hour exploring Sudeley Castle, which was a rewarding and spectacular sight indeed.
+On other days, I took long breaks early on, so that I could enjoy finishing my hike at sunset when the surrounding fields lit up with gold.

 A golden sunset graces the hills of the Cotswold Way - one of the perks of going self-guided.

 Every turn of this trip was mine.

 My colleagues at Macs provided impeccable structure and I added spontaneity.
 In hindsight, perhaps the one drawback of a self-guided trip is that if you’re travelling alone, it may be hard to get great pictures of yourself.
 However, you can use this as an opportunity to work on your selfie skills.
 This is one of my best, as I celebrated the end of the trail in the Roman city of Bath!

 For more info about my particular walking adventure, check out our Cotswold Way itineraries, or contact one of our specialists to create your very own British adventure!